 Drilling down into what’s driving skepticism, those who are uncertain tend to be more likely to cite side effects and sped-up approval processes, while those who are unwilling are more likely to say they don’t trust the manufacturers or vaccines in general.

 Among just those who are uncertain about getting vaccinated, their reasons are largely similar across a wide range of different demographic groups.

 Over the last month, the share of vaccinated 18- to 34-year-olds has ticked up by 4 percentage points.

 The share of adults who say they have received at least one dose:

-Looking just at those Americans who are willing to get vaccinated (either have been or plan to get vaccinated), the data shows that more than 8 in 10 U.S. adults have already received at least one dose.
+Looking just at those Americans who are willing to get vaccinated (either have been or plan to get vaccinated), the data shows that almost 9 in 10 U.S. adults have already received at least one dose.
 However, there are notable demographic differences, particularly along age, racial and income lines.